folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 ## II.v.
 Enable the frontend modules for your tenant

 Use the parameter *deploy=false* for the frontend modules and post the complete list of modules install.json to the okapi install endpoint.
 This will enable all modules of the release version for your tenant.
-Don't load reference if you are doing a system upgrade.
+Don't load reference data if you are doing a system upgrade.

 ```
 curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @/usr/folio/platform-complete/install.json http://localhost:9130/_/proxy/tenants/diku/install?simulate=true\&preRelease=false